git-akihakune/AlphaZeroLite/README.md

 ## Installation
 ### For end-user
-This module will be developed to be compatible as a `pip` module.
-In this current phase,
+This module will be developed to be compatible as a `pip` module, or can be installed by wheel file.
+In this current development phase, no end-user installation method is provided.
 ### For developer
 For bleeding-edge installation, first clone this repo:
 ```bash